xot/ElectraOne/DOCUMENTATION.md

 - when their value contains a '.', or
 - they end with a type designator 'dB', '%', 'Hz', 's', or 'ms',

 then the parameter is considered not an integer, and is assigned a 14 bit CC (already when creating the CC map, of course) and no display value range is defined.
+Depending on the type, a suitable formatter function is assigned (these are defined in ```default.lua```).
 For actual integer parameters, the minimum and maximum values reported by Live are used as the display value range.

 Note that the ```ElectraOneDumer``` actually is a subclass of ```io.StringIO``` to make the incremental construction of the preset string efficient.
 In Python strings are constants, so appending a string essentially means copying the old string to the new string and then appending the new part (some Python interpreters may catch this and optimise for this case, but we cannot rely on that).
 We use the ```write``` method of ```io.StringIO``` to define an ```append``` method that takes varying number of elements as parameter and writes (i.e. appends) their string representation to the output string.

+## Device appointment

 ### Uploading a preset